CharlyReux/evolvable-by-design-tutorial/README.md

 ```

 We introduce three new descriptors:
-- `x-id`: which helps identifying an item.
+- `x-id`: which helps to identify an item.
 - `x-type`: which helps to define an item.
 - `x-relation`: that is defined only in links descriptors, and that is used to check for existing links between endpoints.